frost4mage/godot-native-audio-recorder-android/README.md

 - Output is always 16-bit PCM WAV.
 - Requires a real device to test (the microphone won't work in an emulator without a configured virtual audio input).

+## Contributing / Issues

+Bug reports, feature requests, and pull requests are welcome — please open an [issue](../../issues) or a PR.
+If you run into a device-specific problem, including the device model and Android version in your report helps a lot.

 ## License